 No partner?
 No problem.
 Both studies looked at masturbation and found the same effect on hormone levels.
 So intercourse with a partner is not a requirement.

 In our recommended workouts above, we pointed out how rest in between workouts is so important for testosterone production.
-You muscles (and brain) need that downtime to re-acclimate themselves.
+Your muscles (and brain) need that downtime to re-acclimate themselves and help you build muscle mass.

 Sleep works in the same way.
 And its influence on your hormone levels is possibly even more powerful.